Minor-League-Esports/evidence/pages/index.md

 <LastRefreshed/>

-Evidence is your gateway into MLE's statistics, here you will find pages for many areas of current, and historical stats (performance, standings, etc).
+Evidence is your gateway into MLE's statistics.
+Here you will find pages for many areas of current, and historical stats (performance, standings, etc).
 If you don't see something here, or are unsure of how to use this tool, reach out to the team on [Discord](https://discord.com/channels/172404472637685760/470327770443022346)